-Business: Business Administration with Emphasis in Entrepreneurship
+Business Administration with an Emphasis in Entrepreneurship

-The Business Administration degree with an Emphasis in Entrepreneurship helps entrepreneurs avoid common mistakes that keep many small businesses from succeeding.
+Business education, with emphasis on entrepreneurship, helps entrepreneurs avoid common mistakes that keep many small businesses from succeeding.
 This option will provide the basic knowledge needed to start a new business or manage and grow a small business successfully.